 IMPORTANT NOTE FROM BISHOP JOENSON Please read this letterimplementing a mask requirement in our parishes, effective immediately.
 This diocesan requirement applies to all those over the age of five, who do not have a medical or psychological condition prohibiting mask use.
-A personal preference opposed to mask use, or the belief that masks are not effective, does not qualify as a condition exempting one from mask use.
 If parishioners are unsure whether an exemption applies to them, they should consult with their pastor who can assist in discernment.
 The Sunday Mass obligation remains suspended.
 For those who are not able to attend Mass during the pandemic because of personal vulnerability, God’s infinite grace and mercy remain abundantly available.